 What To Do While Out On Bail

 What to do while out on bail?
-Well, the Bail Bonds Doctor has got you covered.
+Well, the Bail Bonds Doctor has you covered.
 Our highly-rated team of bail bondsmen has decided to put together an article to help you better navigate what to do upon your release on bail.
-The first and most important thing to do is make sure that you make all of your scheduled court appearances.
+Of course, the first and most important thing is to make sure that you make all of your scheduled court appearances.
 If convicted, you must also appear in court for the sentencing.

 While released from jail on bail, keep close contact with your bail bondsman.
 Notify your bail bondsman within 24-hours of any changes to your residence, phone number, or employment.
-This is crucial if we need to contact you about any changes to your next court date.
+These notifications are crucial if we need to contact you about any changes in your next court date.